reflectoring/reflectoring.github.io/_posts/2020-02-09-single-responsibility-principle.md

 On the other hand, it smears the logic so thin across multiple classes and methods that it would take longer to learn it than the original, at least for me.
 [1]

-Extracting responsibilities into separate modules or services (rather than just classes) doesn't help to further improve understandability per se, however it may help with other qualities related the learning curve: the *discoverability* of the functionality (for example, through service API discovery) and the *operability* of the system, which we will discuss below.
+Extracting responsibilities into separate modules or services (rather than just classes) doesn't help to further improve understandability per se, however it may help with other qualities related the learning curve: the *discoverability* of the functionality (for example, through service API discovery) and the *observability* of the system, which we will discuss below.

-**Understandability itself is somewhat less important when we work on the code alone, rather than in a team.** But don't abuse this - we tend to underestimate how quickly we forget the details of the code on which we worked just a little while ago and how hard it could be to relearn them :)
+Understandability itself is somewhat less important when we work on the code alone, rather than in a team.
+But don't abuse this - we tend to underestimate how quickly we forget the details of the code on which we worked just a little while ago and how hard it could be to relearn them :)

 ### Flexibility
 We can easily combine independent components (via separate *control flow* components) in different ways for different purposes, or depending on configuration.
 Let's take `TransactionProcessor` again: